-First jail sentence of Queensland director for WH&S breach
+First jail sentence of Queensland director for Work Health & Safety breach

 Nearly four and a half years after the death of one of its employees, a director of the employer has been found guilty of reckless conduct and sentenced to 1 year’s jail (suspended after 4 months) and the employer fined $1 million (from a maximum of up to $3 million) over the tragedy.